Travelling with your Dogs

-Pack the essentials.
-Ensure you have plenty of food and treats, as well as toys, poo bags, an extra leash and collar, harness, etc. If your dog has a sensitive tummy, you may want to consider bringing water from home along.
-Make sure your pooch has up to date ID tags and that they are firmly attached to the collar/harness.
+Pack the essentials, but ensure you have plenty of food and treats, as well as toys, poo bags, an extra leash and collar, harness, etc. If your dog has a sensitive tummy, you may want to consider bringing water from home along.
+Make sure your pooch has up-to-date ID tags and that they are firmly attached to the collar/harness.
 Bringing a bed from home can help make your pooch feel comfortable and secure in new settings.

 With some advance planning and proper preparation, you and Fido can enjoy hitting the open road!

 If your Tourism bureau or hotel would like us to do a feature on your city or community… give us a howl.
 The Spotty Squad would love to partner with you to showcase your Pet-Friendly attractions, destinations, and accommodations.